sambanova/ai-starter-kit/code_copilot/README.md

     const sambaverse_api_key = "123456ab-cdef-0123-4567-890abcdef"
     ```

-- If you are using SambaStudio: replace the sambastudio_base_url, sambastudio_project_id, sambastudio_endpoint_id and sambaStudio_api_key variables with your SambaStudio endpoint keys:
+- If you are using SambaStudio: replace the sambastudio_base_url, sambastudio_project_id, sambastudio_endpoint_id and sambastudio_api_key variables with your SambaStudio endpoint keys:

     For example, for an endpoint with the URL `https://api-stage.sambanova.net/api/predict/generic/stream/12345678-9abc-def0-1234-56789abcdef0/456789ab-cdef-0123-4567-89abcdef012` with api key `123456ab-cdef-0123-4567-890abcdef` update the first section in the config.ts file as: